40 Bold and Cozy Maximalist Decor Ideas for a Warm, Lived-In Look

 11. Elevated Ceilings

 Elevated ceilings are making a big splash in the 2025 home design.
 These high ceilings create a sense of spaciousness and grandeur in any room.
-Designers use various techniques to draw the eye upward, including wallpapered ceilings with bold patterns and colors.
+Designers employ various techniques to draw the eye upward, including the use of wallpapered ceilings with bold patterns and colors.
 Innovative technology is being integrated into these lofty spaces, with built-in speakers and projectors becoming more common.

-Lighting is crucial in highlighting the height, with chandeliers and pendant lights adding drama.
+Lighting is crucial in highlighting the height, with chandeliers and pendant lights adding drama and elegance.
 Some homeowners opt for exposed beams or coffered designs to add visual interest.
 The trend towards elevated ceilings is perfect for those looking to make a statement in their living spaces.

 12. Grand Drapery

 Grand drapery is taking center stage in 2025 interior design.
 Designers are embracing luxurious fabrics and bold patterns to create stunning window treatments.
-Floor-to-ceiling curtains are popular, adding height and elegance to rooms.
+Floor-to-ceiling curtains are a popular choice, as they add height and elegance to rooms.
 Velvet and jacquard fabrics in rich jewel tones are making a comeback, perfect for formal spaces.

 Layering different window coverings is trendy.
 Some homeowners combine drapes with blinds for better light control and insulation.
 Some opt for intricate patterns or vibrant colors to make their curtains a focal point.
-This trend allows for functionality and style, with drapery becoming essential in defining a room’s character.
+This trend allows for a balance of functionality and style, with drapery becoming an essential element in defining a room’s character.

 13. Functional Decor

-Functional decor is a key trend in 2025, with homeowners seeking stylish and practical pieces.
+Functional decor is a key trend in 2025, with homeowners seeking stylish and practical pieces that enhance their living spaces.
 Multi-purpose furniture is gaining popularity, especially in smaller spaces.
 Designers are creating innovative storage solutions that double as decorative elements.

 Smart home technology is seamlessly integrated into the decor, making items like built-in speakers and climate controls more common.
 Sustainable materials are also a focus, with many opting for eco-friendly options that don’t compromise style.
 This trend reflects a desire for beautiful, efficient homes adaptable to modern lifestyles.